theo-dep/wasm-dom/README.md

 >
 > At the beginning asm-dom was born from the idea to test the power of WebAssembly in a common use case that is not gaming, VR, AR or Image / video editing.
 Unfortunately, at the moment, [GC/DOM Integration](http://webassembly.org/docs/future-features/) is a future feature, so, asm-dom isn't totally developed in wasm.
 All interactions with the DOM are written in JavaScript.
 This is a big disadvantage because of the overhead of the binding between JS and WASM, in the future asm-dom will be even more powerful, anyway results are satisfying.

+From me: I love c++ to do anything.

 ## Examples

 The library provides runnable example with a static file server, [emrun](https://emscripten.org/docs/compiling/Running-html-files-with-emrun.html) for example.
 See also the [live example](https://theo-dep.github.io/wasm-dom/).